Description

 - Note exact wake-up and draw times for accurate interpretation

-Because cortisol fluctuates widely over 24 hours, an A.M. specimen establishes the baseline peak.
-Abnormally low or high values at this time warrant further testing—such as late-night salivary cortisol or dexamethasone suppression—to explore diurnal variation and feedback mechanisms.
+Because cortisol levels fluctuate widely throughout the day, a morning specimen captures the peak.
+Abnormally high or low values at this time may indicate adrenal or pituitary disorders and may lead to additional testing, such as late-night salivary cortisol or dexamethasone suppression, to assess daily variation and feedback mechanisms.